vulnersCom/zabbix-threat-control/README.md

 Transmits the data to Vulners, and receives information on the vulnerabilities of each server.

-Processes the received information, aggregates it and display it in Zabbix.
+Processes the received information, aggregates and send to Zabbix via zabbix-sender.

+Then Zabbix display it.

 ## Requirements